Mental Health: Delivering Improved, Integrated and Accessible Services

 The London Ambulance Service NHS Trust has been recognised by the Healthcare Peoples Management Association for its development of the LINC initiative.
 LINC – Listening, Informal, Non-judgemental, Confidential – is a peer support scheme that provides fundamental training in counselling skills for Trust staff that volunteer for LINC; once equipped with the skills, they are able to provide confidential listening service to colleagues.

-First piloted in 2003, LINC has grown considerably; with more than 100 trained staff providing peer support and more than 17% of the Trust’s staff having accessed the service.
+First piloted in 2003, LINC has grown considerably; with 100+ trained staff providing peer support and more than 17% of the Trust’s staff having accessed the service.
 This presentation will look at the practical steps an NHS organisation can take to assist with establishing similar peer support services for their staff.

-The Health Foundation, in collaboration with Nuffield Trust and The King's Fund, produced a report setting out a series of high-impact policy actions that should be at the heart of the workforce implementation plan.
+In collaboration with Nuffield Trust and The King's Fund, The Health Foundation published a report setting out a series of high-impact policy actions that should be at the heart of the workforce implementation plan.
 The report includes some of the following evidence-based recommendations:

 According to research carried out by the Mental Health Foundation, 1 in 6.8 people are experiencing mental health problems in the workplace and evidence suggests that 12.7% of all sickness absence days in the UK can be attributed to mental health conditions.
 As the largest public sector employer in the UK, the NHS can make a significant contribution to the nationwide cultural shift in attitudes towards mental health and wellbeing in the workplace.

 Having difficulty paying through Eventbrite?
 If you would like assistance registering your place please contact me on 0161 376 9007 and i'll be happy to assist.
 If you are awaiting funding you can request us to hold your place today to ensure you do not miss out.Discounts for 3 or more delegates are available.